openwisp/openwisp-wifi-login-pages/README.rst

 OpenWISP WiFi login pages provides unified and consistent user experience for public/private WiFi services.
-This app replaces the classic captive/login page of a WiFi service by integrating the :doc:`OpenWISP Radius API <https://openwisp.io/docs/dev/radius/>`_.
+This app replaces the classic captive/login page of a WiFi service by integrating the `OpenWISP Radius API <https://openwisp.io/docs/dev/radius/>`_.

 Refer to `WiFi Login Pages: Features